mgrojo/alr2appimage/README.md

   -V, --version    Display the version of this utility.
   -t, --terminal   Set the Terminal flag of the AppImage to true, i.e. the application is for the terminal or requires to be run from a terminal.
-  -i, --icon       Specify the icon file for the AppImage
+  -i, --icon       Specify the icon file for the AppImage -e, --executable Specify the executable for the AppImage (without path)
 ```

 Run inside an Alire crate to create a default AppImage of your
 application.
-With the corresponding arguments, you can provide your
+With the corresponding arguments, you can override the
-own icon and override the default value (false) for the terminal
+executable, provide your own icon and override the default value
-field.
+(false) for the terminal field.

 # Status